jtlivio/P7CO/static/page/en/use-cases.md

 +++
 title = "Success Stories"
-intro = "Discover real stories of collaboration with strategic partners that strengthen the mission of P7CO® EcoResupply: circularity, trust and innovation.
+intro = "Discover real examples of collaboration with strategic partners that strengthen the mission of P7CO® EcoResupply: circularity, trust and innovation.
 Maré Alta and Sibertex are two examples of positive impact in the territory." image = "/images/casos-hero.jpg" date = 2025-09-06 tags = ["Success Stories", "Partnerships", "Maré Alta", "Sibertex", "Circular Economy"]